Vijay-2021/oldenburg-roads-network/README.md

 At this point, the build directory should be setup and you should be able to build our `main` executable and test suite.

 ### Building Main Executable
-In the build directory you created above run the following commands.
+In the build directory you created above, run the following commands.
 ```console
 $ make main
 ```